 Late winter 1869 brought about one of the biggest snowstorms in Danville, VT’s recorded history.
 By all accounts, farmers and residents alike would not know just how cold and tragic the storm had actually been until they gathered by wood stoves to read the weekly newspaper.
-A tragedy had occurred in the neighboring town of Peacham, which would embarrass even the most prosperous of its citizens.

 The story begins in another town miles away from the Danville-Peacham area.
 No one is really sure which town.
 A woman named Mrs. Esther Emmons, 74 years of age had been visiting her son who had suffered a crippling accident in the Vermont woods.
 Her son had applied for “assistance” through the town but local officials were concerned that his mother would also partake in such assistance, so she was ordered to leave.

 A Long, Cold Walk on a Frigid Winter Day in Vermont

 Her daughter, 35 year old Mary Davis, arrived to help Esther leave town.
 She had brought along 8 year old Willie, a grandson of Mrs. Emmons and nephew of Mary.
 Together, they planned to walk on foot, some 20 miles to Peacham where Mary had been employed as a servant for a wealthy farmer.
 Mrs. Emmons and Willie would live with the old lady’s sister in the far southern end of Peacham.